litvaluk/am1-tasks/05/README.md

-# Travel Service REST API
+# Task 5 - Travel Service REST API

 Where full URLs are provided in responses they will be rendered as if service is running on `http://t-a.org/`